alphagov/publishing-api/doc/data-cleanup-plan.md

-  6. Make a note of the created_at timestamp of the last Event recorded in the publishing-api
+  6. Make a note of the created_at timestamp of the last Event recorded in the publishing-api `rails runner "puts Event.last.created_at"`

+  7. Export all path reservations from the publishing api

+  `bundle exec rake export_path_reservations[tmp/path_reservations.json]`

-  7. Perform a data export from the **live content store**
+  8. Perform a data export from the **live content store**

   `bundle exec rake data_hygiene:export_content_items:all`

-  8. Resolve content_id mismatches between draft and live content stores using the exported data from step 8
+  9. Resolve content_id mismatches between draft and live content stores using the exported data from step 8

   `bundle exec rake data_hygiene:draft_content_id_cleanup:cleanup FILE_PATH=./tmp/content_items_2015-12-xx_xx-xx-xx.json`

-  9. Perform a data export from the **draft content store**
+  10. Perform a data export from the **draft content store**

   `bundle exec rake data_hygiene:export_content_items:all`